ubccr/ccrdocs/pages/cloud/using.md

 ##### Step 6: Key Pair

 **Key Pair** allows you to SSH into your instance.
-You may select an existing key pair, import a key pair you've already created (see the previous section on [Key Pairs](#keypairs), or generate a new key pair from this tab.
+You may select an existing key pair, import a key pair you've already created (see the previous section on [Key Pairs](#keypairs) ), or generate a new key pair from this tab.

 ![](../images/cloud/instance-keypair.png)